kavia-common/surgical-schedule-management-system-1461-1485/schedule_manager_frontend/UX_Mockup_Surgical_Schedule_Management.md

 # Surgical Schedule Management System – UX Wireframe and UI Specification (Ocean Professional)

 This document presents a markdown-based wireframe (textual mockup) and UI specification for the Surgical Schedule Management System front-end.
 It follows the three-panel layout and the Ocean Professional style guide with accessibility and responsiveness notes.
-Styling is implemented with SCSS (see src/styles/theme.scss).

 Color Palette (Ocean Professional)
 - Primary: #2563EB (Ocean Blue)